wikindx/wikindx/website/web/src/content/sharing/cms.md

 The Content Management System Hooks (CMS Hooks) is for users wishing to display various output from a WIKINDX database into a CMS (Content Management System).
-It requires some minimal configuration in the WIKINDX admin panel.
+It requires some minimal configuration in the __Admin > Configure__ panel.

-In examples, we assume you use an CMS written in PHP as most are but the approach remains valid for any program capable of using the HTTP protocol.
+In the examples below, we assume you use a CMS written in PHP, as most are, but the approach remains valid for any program capable of using the HTTP protocol.

 The following is required in the `php.ini` of the CMS system if you use